Research

 Cape_Breton_Emerman_Report (PDF)

-November 13, 2023 - Research continues behind the scenes.
-For now, please these links related to key risks in our case.
+November 13, 2023 - Research continues.
+For now, please see these links highlighting some of the key risks applicable to our case.

 The Myth of Sulfide Mining Without Contamination (Website)